German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Advanced obedience training

-• Puzzle toys and food-dispensing games
+• Puzzle toys and enrichment games

 • Learning new commands or tricks